-Online Bachelor of Arts in Mass Communication & Media Studies
+Online Bachelor of Arts in Mass Communication and Media Studies

-Discover how the media impacts society in this online mass communication degree.
-You’ll explore global mass communication issues from all dimensions: societal, cultural, historical, political, economic, ethical, technological and legal.
+Discover how the media impacts society with Arizona State University’s Bachelor of Arts in mass communication and media studies.
+Throughout this program, you’ll explore global mass communication issues from all dimensions, including societal, cultural, historical, political, economic, ethical, technological and legal.

 Learn more